 As well as knowing how well your website currently ranks it also pays to know what influences your website ranking otherwise you can’t hope to boost your rankings!
 According to Backlinko, Google’s algorithm takes into consideration over 200 factors that determine whether or not it places a website in a favourable position in results.
 200!
 However, the common ones are:

 It used to be that if your website was mobile responsive (adapted to being viewed on a variety of screens, such as a tablet or mobile phone) that it was a winner.
 When website developers build a website, they create a mobile version and a desktop version.
-As of March 26th 2018, Google announced it would use the mobile version of a webpage for indexing and ranking, to better serve their users (60% of Google Searches are now done on mobile) and help them find what they’re searching for.
+As of March 26th 2018, Google announced it would use the mobile version of a webpage for indexing and ranking, to better serve their users (60% of Google Searches are now done on mobile with 3.5 billion people having a smartphone worldwide) and help them find what they’re searching for.
 So, the mobile version of your website needs to be the bees’ knees!

 Site Speed can greatly impact the User Experience your website offers visitors.
 As Yoast explains, people expect websites to load in less than three seconds before they think about abandoning them altogether!